-- SW 2.7.1 Judges of stroke shall be located on each side of the pool. - SW 2.7.2 Each judge of stroke shall ensure that the rules related to the style of swimming designated for the event are being observed, and shall observe the turns and the finishes to assist the inspectors of turns. - SW 2.7.3 Judges of stroke shall report to the Referee any violation on signed cards detailing the event, lane number, and the infraction.
+- SW 2.7.1 Judges of stroke shall be located on each side of the pool. - SW 2.7.2 Each judge of stroke shall ensure that the rules related to the style of swimming designated for the event are being observed, and shall observe the turns and the finishes to assist the inspectors of turns. - SW 2.7.3 Judges of stroke shall report to the Referee any violation observed within their jurisdiction.